Pacific-salmon-assess/ECVI-Chinook-Public/README.md

 Main scripts to interact with:
 1. Run_PVA_model.R will run the model and plot key parameter outputs included in Appendix F of the RPA.
 This script calls CHLM.stan, GetData.R and functions.R.
 2. PVA_Scenarios.R will run the forward simulations, compile the scenarios and plot the figures used in Elements 13 and 15 of the RPA.
-This script calls GetData.R and functions.R and also contains an option to run the model by calling Run_PVA_model.R.
+This script calls GetData.R and functions.R
 3. PVA_Sensitivity_Analysis.R will run the single-variable sensitivity analyses presented in Appendix G of the RPA.
-This script calls GetData.R and functions.R and also contains an option to run the model by calling Run_PVA_model.R
+This script calls GetData.R and functions.R

 Supporting scripts: